-- A. Initial Application for High School Graduates of 2002-2003 or Earlier - 1.
-Except as provided in Subparagraph A.2.b below, all new applicants for Louisiana scholarship and grant programs must apply for federal aid by completing the free application for federal student aid (FAFSA) for the academic year following the year the student graduated from high school.
-For example, if the student will graduate from high school in school year 2002-2003, submit the 2003-2004 version of the FAFSA.
+1. All new applicants for Louisiana scholarship and grant programs other than TOPS and the Rockefeller State Wildlife Scholarship must apply for federal grant aid by completing the free application for federal student aid (FAFSA) for the academic year following the year the student graduated from high school.
+For example, if the student will graduate from high school in school year 2003-2004, submit the 2004-2005 version of the FAFSA.